mikaeme/DS-02/README.md

 # Digital signage app

-A digital signage app by Team Haundr, buily as an exercise project in Metropolia UAS.
+A digital signage app by Team Haundr, built as an exercise project in Metropolia UAS.

 ## Quick start